 As Louis L'Amour states in his biography, Education Of A Wandering Man, "Books are the building blocks of civilization, for without the written word, a man knows nothing beyond what occurs during his own brief years and, perhaps, in a few tales his parents tell him."

 What books count with you?
-Which have made an impression on you?
-Which have made you think?
 What have you learned from them?
 Even popular culture has dealt with this subject, in the movie Dead Poets Society, where a teacher tries to do more than just impart information.
 Rather than training his students to parrot back someone else's opinion, he uses the power of the written word to encourage them to actually think.